CodeSmell/AngularJumpstart/README.md

 # AngularJumpstart
 This is a template to jump start a JavaScript / AngularJS project in Eclipse IDE.
 This was put together after reading numerous blogs and forums.
+I figured it would be helpful to have a template for new projects.

 The project structure is modeled after a Maven project